NALTP/Rules/README.md

 #### Section D - Vote of No Confidence (VONC)
   - (1) At any point in the season, a captain will be allowed to formally request a vote of no-confidence for a CRC member.
 If the request is seconded by another captain, a vote will be held.
-    - (a) If at least 75% of captains vote in favor of the CRC member’s removal, the CRC member’s position will be voted on by the remaining four CRC members.
+    - (a) If at least 75% of captains across all tiers vote in favor of the CRC member’s removal, the CRC member’s position will be voted on by the remaining four CRC members.
 If 3 of the remaining CRC members vote in favor of removing the CRC member, they will be removed from the CRC immediately.
-If the CRC members do not vote in favor, the member is not removed, but automatically retires at the conclusion of the season.
+If the CRC members do not vote in favor, the member is not removed.
-    - (b) In the event of this, the CRC member must wait at least 1 full season before running for re-election to the CRC.
-    - (c) See [Article II, Section A, Part 5](#section-a---the-committee-for-rules-and-coordination-crc) for vacancy information.
+    - (b) See [Article II, Section A, Part 5](#section-a---the-committee-for-rules-and-coordination-crc) for vacancy information.
 ___
 ### Article XIII - Appendix
   - (1) Teams are subject to punishment if their players or captains partake in any of the following: violation of the DBAD rule, spam on Discord, spam on Reddit, or any other action that breaks the NALTP rules.